MikhailKravets/Spytnik/README.rst

 Attribution
 ***********
-The red sputnik from logo is made by [Freepik](https://www.freepik.com/)
+The red sputnik from logo is made by 'Freepik <https://www.freepik.com/>'_